dotnet/templating/README.md

 - Execute **dn3buildmode-debug.cmd** prior to running your "setup" script the first time.
   - This will save you from having to run "setup" to reach a command prompt that you can run the "debug" command against.

 After your build is set to DEBUG mode, run the "setup" script to build a new `dotnet new3` session.

+## Execution

 Once "setup" has completed successfully, run the following command.
 ```bash
 dotnet new3 --debug:attach {{additonal args}}
 ```
-By supplying the `--debug:attach` argument along side any other argument you are running, you are triggering a ` Console.ReadLine();` request which pauses execution of the templating engine at an early point in its logical loop.
+By supplying the `--debug:attach` argument with any other argument(s) you are running, you are triggering a ` Console.ReadLine();` request which pauses execution of the Template Engine at an early point in its logical loop.

-Once the engine is "paused", you have the opportunity to attach a debugger to the running 'dotnet new3' process.
+Once the engine is "paused", you have the opportunity to attach a debugger to the running `dotnet new3` process.

 In Visual studio...

-- Open **Microsoft.TemplateEngine.Cli.New3Command** class and locate the following function
+- Open the **Microsoft.TemplateEngine.Cli.New3Command** class and locate the following function.
   - `New3Command.Run()`
 - Set a breakpoint after the following block of code inside the "Run" function.